No-Bake Peppermint Wafer Cookies combine the flavor of sweet peppermint and a crunchy cookie that will make Ole Saint Nick happy come December 24th.

 These crunchy little cookies are made with vanilla wafers and melted Andes Peppermint Crunch Baking Chips.
 For a garnish, crushed peppermint can be sprinkled on top before the candy coating dries.
 If you live in a humid area, be aware that the crushed topping can become sticky and you might want to omit it.

-- 1 – 10 ounce package Andes Peppermint Crunch Baking Chips
+- 10 ounces Andes Peppermint Crunch Baking Chips (1 bag)

 - 48 vanilla wafer cookies

 - Pour baking chips into a medium-sized microwave-safe glass bowl.
 Melt chips at 50% power in 30 second increments, stirring well each time until baking chips become smooth.